-We calibrate the (modified) Merton's model to both equity and debt (CDS) data before and after the government announcement, i.e., 10/10/2008 and to 10/14/2008, respectively, as explained above.
+We calibrate the (modified) Merton model to both equity and debt (CDS) data before and after the government announcement, i.e., October 10 and October 14, 2008, respectively, as explained above.
 Given the calibrated models, we compute the value of the put options on these two dates, and then calculate the difference.
 The result is in the last column of Table 7, which shows a small effect on the value of the put option.
-The reason is that in order to match short term CDS rates, on both dates the model implies small probabilities of default, but large decreases in asset value in case of default.
-The increase in asset values and the decrease in the probability of default are small compared the losses in case of a liquidity shocks.
+The reason is that in order to match short-term CDS rates, on both dates the model implies small probabilities of default, but large decreases in asset value in case of default.
+The increase in asset values and the decrease in the probability of default are small compared to the losses in case of a liquidity shock.
 Thus, the change in value of put options is small as well.

-3.5 Aggregate Analysis
+4.5.
+Aggregate analysis

-Table 5 summarizes the overall effects of the revised Paulson plan.
-As stated in Section 2, the plan increased the value of banks' financial claims by \$128bn.
-If we add the \$3.7bn of reduction in the cost of the FDIC deposit insurance, the total value increase amounts to \$131.5bn.
-This goal was achieved at a cost that in the more optimistic valuation is \$25bn and in the less optimistic one \$47bn, with a net effect between \$84 and \$107bn.
+Table 5 summarizes the overall effects of the Revised Paulson Plan.
+As stated in Section 3, the plan increased the value of banks' financial claims by \$128 bn.
+If we add the \$3.7 bn of reduction in the cost of the FDIC deposit insurance, the total value increase amounts to \$131.5 bn.
+This goal was achieved at a cost that in the more optimistic valuation is \$25 bn and in the less optimistic one \$47 bn, with a net effect between \$84 and \$107 bn.

 These estimates are obtained attributing all the gains of Morgan Stanley to the Paulson Plan.
-If we exclude Morgan Stanley from the analysis, the value increase is only \$66bn, with a cost between \$21 and \$42, with a net benefit oscillating between \$24bn and \$45bn.
+If we exclude Morgan Stanley from the analysis, the value increase is only \$66 bn, with a cost between \$21-\$42, with a net benefit oscillating between \$24 and \$45 bn.
 Where does this value come from?
-We try to answer this question in section 3.7.
+We try to answer this question in Section 4.7.
 Before doing so, however, we check the robustness of our results to different assumptions.